permasigner/permasigner/docs/usage/run-on-windows.md

 ---
-description: Run Permasigner on Windows using WSL or Docker.
+description: Run Permasigner on Windows natively, with WSL, or with Docker.
 ---

 ## Run from Package (Recommended)